 The borough of Caernarfon was established by Edward I under the Statute of Wales in the late 13th Century and was the centre of government for North Wales.
 It was protected by the erection the Town Wall, with Caernarfon Castle located at its South end.
 As part of this extensive system of defence Porth Mawr was the main landward entrance to the medieval borough.
 It has greeted all those, friend or foe, who wished to enter the town over the centuries.
 But it stood as more than just a gateway it was a symbol of power and oppression, further emphasised by its housing of the Exchequer in its upper storey.
 This made it the financial and administrative centre for the shire counties of North Wales.
 Today Porth Mawr remains one of the most significant pieces of the town’s built heritage, as part of the UNESCO designated Castles and Town Walls of Edward 1 World Heritage Site, which helps to bring huge economic benefits to the community.

-Built in the 13th century, the east gate has been rebuilt and altered numerously over the centuries, with the last major reimagining of the historic structure occurring in the 1960s when the present gabled parapet was put in place of a 19th Century Guildhall.
+Built in the 13th century, Porth Mawr has been rebuilt and altered numerously over the centuries, with the last major reimagining of the historic structure occurring in the 1960s when the present gabled parapet was put in place of a 19th Century Guildhall.

 The nature of the works and very central location of Porth Mawr within the town required carefully planning to allow full access to the structure for the conservation works, whilst minimising disruption to the surrounding community.
-Recclesia and CADW are therefore working closely to develop the approach to the works ensuring the best for the structure and the community of shops, restaurants, and venues which surround the ancient streets and passages around Porth Mawr.
+Recclesia and Cadw worked closely to develop the approach to the works ensuring the best for the structure and the community of retailers, residents and hospitality venues which surround the ancient streets and passages around Porth Mawr.

 Phase three of this project will see the North Tower become a visitor centre with exciting interpretive architecture, whilst the South Tower will become two unique holiday apartments.